-Councilor Rachel Carton email@example.com Ms. Carton is an active citizen of Amherst and proves her loyalty through service as a Member of Council, Chairman of the Finance Committee, and volunteers for Neighbors Helping Neighbors.
-In addition Ms. Carton brings to the Council eleven years of banking experience, and a fresh perspective as a small business owner where she worked as a Certified Childbirth Doula through Doulas of North America for ten years.
-As a Town Councilor, Ms. Carton wishes to work closely with the IDA and EDA to encourage businesses to relocate and start-up in Amherst.
+Ms. Carton is an active citizen of Amherst and proves her loyalty through service as a Member of Council and Chairman of the Finance Committee.
+She volunteers for Neighbors Helping Neighbors.
+In her professional capacity, Ms. Carton has eleven years banking experience, worked as a Certified Childbirth Doula through Doulas of North America for ten years, and currently holds the position of Executive Assistant and FOIA Officer for the County of Amherst.